HDB BTO Defect Check Price in Singapore (2026): What It Really Costs

 | 3-Trip | Initial + joint inspection with the BSC + rectification review | Most BTO owners — the sweet spot for getting defects actually fixed |

-| 5-Trip | All of the above + post-renovation inspection + final review & handover | Owners renovating who want the full 1-year window covered |
+| Add-on: Post-Reno | Post-renovation inspection + final review & handover, on top of the 3-Trip package | Owners renovating who want the full 1-year window covered |

 Why isn’t the cheapest inspection the best?